dotlang/language/README.md

 # Functions

-**Syntax**:

-`functionName: func(type1, type2, type3, ...) -> (OutputType) := (name1: type1, name2: type2...) -> OutputType { code block }`

-**Notes**

-1. Functions are a specific type of binding which can accept a set of inputs and give an output.
-2. Lambda or a function pointer is defined similarly to a normal function in a module.
-They use the same syntax.
+Functions are a type of binding which can accept a set of inputs and give an output.
+Lambda or a function pointer is defined similarly to a normal function in a module.
+They use the same syntax, except that, they are defined inside a function.
 3. When defining a function, just like a normal binding, you can omit type which will be inferred from rvalue (Function literal).
-4. Note that `func(int,int)->int` is a function type, but `(x:int, y:int)->{x+y}` is function literal.
+For example `func(int,int)->int` is a function type, but `(x:int, y:int) -> {return x+y}` is function literal.

-7. Every function must return something which is specified using `return`.
-If it doesn't, compiler marks output type as `nothing` (Example 2).
+If function does not return anything, it's return type will be marked as `nothing`.

-8. A function call with union data means there must be functions defined for all possible types in the union.
-See Call resolution section for more information.
+A function call with union data (e.g. `int|string`) means there must be functions defined for all possible types in the union (e.g. for `int` and `string`).

-9. You can omit braces and `return` keyword if you only want to return an expression (Examples 4, 5 and 6).
-10. The function in example 7 will be invoked if the input is either `int` or `Point` or `int|Point`.
-11. There should not be ambiguity when calling a function.
-So having functions in examples 9 and 3 in the same compilation is invalid.
-12. You can use `_` to ignore a function output (Example 9).
-13. Parentheses are required when calling a function, even if there is no input.
-14. You can prefix `return` with a conditional, enclosed in parentheses.
+You can prefix `return` with a conditional, enclosed in braces.
 Return will be triggered only if the condition is satisfied (Example 10).

-15. If function output is a single identifier, you can omit parentheses in output type, otherwise they are mandatory (Example 11).
+If function output is a single identifier, you can omit parentheses in output type, otherwise they are mandatory (Example 11).

-18. You can alias a function by defining another binding pointing to it.
-19. You can define a function without body (Example 11).
+You can alias a function by defining another binding pointing to it (Example 12).
+You can define a function without body (Example 11).
 Calling these functions will result in runtime error.
 They are mostly used to define expected interfaces in generic modules.

+**Syntax**:

+`functionName: func(type1, type2, type3, ...) -> (OutputType) := (name1: type1, name2: type2...) -> OutputType { code block }`

 **Examples**

 01. `myFunc:(int, int) -> int := func(x:int, y:int)-> int { return 6+y+x }`
-02. `log := (s: string) -> { print(s) }`
+02. `log := (s: string) -> { print(s) } #this function returns nothing`
-03. `process := (pt: Point)->int pt.x`
+03. `process := (pt: Point)->int pt.x #no need to use braces when body is a single expression`
-04. `process2 := (pt: Point) -> {pt.x, pt.y}`
+04. `process2 := (pt: Point) -> {pt.x, pt.y} #this function returns a struct`
-05. `my_func := (x:int) -> x+9`
+05. `my_func := (x:int) -> x+9 #no need to specify output type as it can be implied`
-06. `myFunc9 := (x:int) -> {int} {12}`
+06. `myFunc9 := (x:int) -> {int} {12} #this function returns a struct literal`
-07. `process := (x: int|Point])->int`
+07. `process := (x: int|Point])->int #this function can accept either int or Point type as input or int|Point type`
 08. `fileOpen := (path: string) -> File {...}`
-09. `_,b := process2(myPoint)`
+09. `_,b := process2(myPoint) #ignore function output`
 10.
 ```
 process := (x:int) ->